Author, Photographer, Literary Activist

 Paola Corso is the author of seven poetry and fiction books set in her native Pittsburgh where her Southern Italian immigrant family worked in the steel mills.
 Her books include newly released VERTICAL BRIDGES: POEMS AND PHOTOGRAPHS OF CITY STEPS, THE LAUNDRESS CATCHES HER BREATH, winner of the Tillie Olsen Award in Creative Writing, ONCE I WAS TOLD THE AIR WAS NOT FOR BREATHING, winner of the Triangle Fire Memorial Association Award, and CATINA'S HAIRCUT: A NOVEL IN STORIES, a Sons of Italy National Book Club Selection.

 Honors include a NEW YORK FOUNDATION FOR THE ARTS POETRY FELLOWSHIP, a SHERWOOD ANDERSON FICTION PRIZE, inclusion on the PENNSYLVANIA CENTER FOR THE BOOK'S CULTURAL MAP, and National Endowment for the Arts WritersCorps Artist Residency.

-A literary activist, Paola Corso is co-founder/resident artist of STEPPIN STANZAS, a grant-awarded poetry and art project celebrating city steps.
-Corso exhibits her PHOTOGRAPHS in libraries, galleries, and open studios and has created photo bookmarks and magnets available at bookstores and gift shops.
+A literary activist, Paola Corso is co-founder/resident artist of STEPPIN STANZAS, a grant-awarded poetry and art project celebrating city steps, and co-founder/poet activist of THE FERLINGHETTI GIRLS.
+Corso exhibits her photographs as a member of PARK SLOPE WINDSOR TERRACE ARTISTS.